Lesson 2 of5

 6. Paul’s Witness in Jerusalem (Acts 21:17-23:30)

-Although he knows the danger of facing the opposition to his work among the Gentiles, Paul returns to Jerusalem to speak of his mission and bring offerings from assemblies of believers from the north and west.
-Although he is welcomed by the leaders and many others, he must defend himself before the people and the Jewish council of elders.
+Although he knows the danger of his work among the Gentiles, Paul returns to Jerusalem to report on his mission and bring offerings he had collected to aid the Jerusalem congregation.
+While generally welcomed by the believers in Jerusalem, Paul must still prove his commitment to Jewish law and defend himself before the people and the Jewish council of elders.

 7. Paul’s Witness to Gentiles and Kings (Acts 23:31-26:32)